 Inching her way up, she took her spot behind a tattered burgundy and tan Expedition and next to a white mid 90s Mercedes Benz S600 sedan that looked like it had just been cut out of a Vacpack.
 The paint was well kept.
 No scratches, haziness, or swirls from where she was sitting.
 The headlamps were clear and bright.
 Even the stock non-polished wheels looked brand new.
 Really the only modification to it she could spot was the rather dark limo tint.

 Miguel’s brown eyes quickly ran through the same rotation they had done for the last four minutes.
-First the black and steel encased SLR wristwatch by Tag Heuer on his left wrist, then to the clock dial in the gauge cluster, before lastly ending with a flash of his Samsung’s lock screen.
+First, the black and steel encased SLR wristwatch by Tag Heuer on his left wrist, then to the clock dial in the gauge cluster, before lastly ending with a flash of his iPhone’s lock screen.
 This was quite possibly an ominous sign from the heavens above.
-He was sure he was gonna be late.
+He was sure he was going to be late.
 If it wasn’t the accident on the other side, then it would be from not being able to find a parking spot down by the pier.

 Continue reading “Kandy and Miguel #1: The Bridge”